turbot/steampipe-docs/docs/cloud/integrations/golang.md

 ## Connect to Steampipe CLI from Golang

-To connect Golang to [Steampipe CLI](https://steampipe.io/downloads), run `steampipe service start --show-password` and use the displayed connection details.
+To connect to [Steampipe CLI](https://steampipe.io/downloads), run `steampipe service start --show-password` and use the displayed connection details.

 ```
 Steampipe service is running: